codeboyim/rws/README.md

 [RealWork Sample](http://codeboyim.github.io/rws/)
 ===============
 Information collection (input screen) is a common UI in RiskCloud(alias RealWork in this demo).
-In recent projects, I had been rethinking and then re-engineerred the development in a more modularized approach.
+Sometimes it could get so complex that it has become a de facto single page application by its own.
+In recent projects, I had been rethinking and then re-engineered the development of such type of UI in a more modularized approach.

-This project contains only front-end code demonstration.
+This project contains only front-end code demonstration but uses a mocking backend store for retrieving reference data and saving.

 Demo
 ----